agude/agude.github.io/_drafts/2021-01-18-data_science_interview_prep_case_study.md

 ### Model Selection

-I generally try to start at the simplest model that will work.
+I try to start at the simplest model that will work when starting a new project.
 Since this is a supervised classification problem and I have written some simple features, logistic regression or a forest are good candidates.
 I would likely go with a forest because they tend to "just work" and are a little less sensitive to feature processing.[^processing]

 [^processing]:
-    If using [regularization] (and you should) you have to scale your features for logistic regression.
+    If you use [regularization] with logistic regression (and you should) you need to scale your features.
 Random forests do not require this.

 [regularization]: https://en.wikipedia.org/wiki/Regularization_(mathematics)

 Deep learning is not something I would use here.
-It's great for image and video, audio, or NLP, but for a problem where you have a set of labels, a set of features that you believe to be predictive, it is generally overkill.
+It's great for image, video, audio, or NLP, but for a problem where you have a set of labels and a set of features that you believe to be predictive it is generally overkill.

-One thing to consider when training is the dataset is probably going to be wildly imbalanced.
+One thing to consider when training is that the dataset is probably going to be wildly imbalanced.
 I would start by down-sampling (since we likely have millions of events), but would be ready to discuss other methods and trade offs.